Is AI-Created Art Copyrighted?

 However, in other jurisdictions, such as the European Union, there is debate over whether AI can be considered a creator and hold copyright.
 The EU, which has proposed granting personhood status to smart robots, has sparked discussions about extending copyright protection to AI-generated works.
 If AI were to be considered the creator of its art, it would raise questions about the duration of copyright protection, the transfer of rights, and the enforcement of copyright claims.

-See also how to make a chatgpt prompt
+See also is there a limit to chatgpt

 One potential solution to the issue of copyright for AI-generated art is to assign copyright to the person or entity that trained or programmed the AI to produce the art.
 This approach recognizes the human agency and responsibility involved in the creation of AI-generated art, and ensures that the legal framework remains rooted in the concept of human authorship.